-To determine the total pension liability for the WRS as of December 31, 2021, ETF's actuary performed an actuarial valuation as of December 31, 2020, and adjusted for changes in assumptions, interest earned, contributions paid, benefits paid, and dividend adjustments during 2021.
-The total pension liability for the WRS was \$133.8 billion as of December 31, 2021.
+The total pension liability for the WRS was \$123.7 billion as of December 31, 2022.
+To determine the total pension liability for the WRS as of December 31, 2022, ETF's actuary performed an actuarial valuation as of December 31, 2021, and adjusted for changes in assumptions, interest earned, contributions paid, benefits paid, and dividend adjustments during 2022.
+The total pension liability for the WRS was \$123.7 billion as of December 31, 2022.

+The discount rate can have a significant effect on the amount of the total pension liability.
 The discount rate is a critical factor in calculating a pension plan liability, and it can have a significant effect on the amount of the total pension liability.
 The discount rate, or interest rate, is used to calculate the present value of projected benefit payments and is specifically defined under the accounting standards.
-ETF used the long-term expected rate-of-return assumption as of December 31, 2021, for the WRS, which is 6.8 percent, as the discount rate because current and projected future plan assets are expected to cover the projected benefit payments for the WRS.
+ETF used the long-term expected rate-of-return assumption as of December 31, 2022, for the WRS, which is 6.8 percent, as the discount rate because current and projected future plan assets are expected to cover the projected benefit payments for the WRS.
 Increasing or decreasing the discount rate can have a significant effect on the total pension liability.
-For instance, a one percentage point decrease in the discount rate (5.8 percent) would increase the total pension liability to \$147.6 billion.
+For instance, a one percentage point decrease in the discount rate (5.8 percent) would increase the total pension liability to \$136.0 billion.
+A one percentage point increase in the discount rate (7.8 percent) would decrease the total pension liability to \$115.2 billion.